 It rained much of the way, we got lost once or twice and my boot got stuck in the mud.
 But none of this mattered.
 We were walking through some of England’s most beautiful countryside, following rivers, dales and moorland.
-Apart from the sheep we had the place to ourselves.
+Apart from the sheep we had the Yorkshire Dales Way to ourselves.

 The Dales Way is a 78 mile walk through the Yorkshire Dales National Park from Ilkley to Bowness-on-Windermere.
 It starts by following the course of the River Wharfe, a fast flowing river that creates frequent weirs, waterfalls and eddies.